gitter-badger/x-ui/src/components/x-show/readme.md

-# x-data-show
+# X-SHOW

-This tag conditionally renders child elements based on the configured predicate applied to the value expression.
+This tag conditionally renders child elements based on the configured predicate applied to the when value predicate.

 ````html
 <x-show when="<expression>">